 In Fig. 4(a), the same probabilities are graphically represented for a hierarchical code (64,64)-code, built using 6 levels and setting $k_0=2$, $g_s=2$ and $h_s=1$ for all the levels, except for the last level where $h_5=2$.
-Every bar in the plot corresponds to a column in the table, while the height of the sections in a bar represent the probabilities of repair degree or failure given the corresponding number of losses.
+Every bar in the plot corresponds to a column in the table, while the heights of the sections in a bar represent the probabilities of repair degree or failure given the corresponding number of losses.

 This figure nicely shows the properties of Hierarchical Codes.
-They are able to reduce the repair cost significantly: in a traditional (64,64)-code the repair degree is always 64, while in this hierarchical (64,64)-code, it varies from 2 to 64.
-At a first look, the price to pay for this advantage seems to be the reliability, indeed a traditional (64,64)-code does never fail for less than 64 losses, while the hierarchical code has chances of failure even for 32 losses, increasing for higher number of losses.
-However by adjusting the repair policy, as explained in next section, we can achieve the same reliability.
+They are able to reduce the repair cost significantly: in a traditional (64,64)-code, the repair degree is always 64, while in this hierarchical (64,64)-code, it varies from 2 to 64.
+At a first look, the price to pay for this advantage seems to be reduced reliability; indeed a traditional (64,64)-code does never fail for fewer than 64 losses, while the hierarchical code may fail even for as low as 32 losses.
+However, by adjusting the repair policy, as we will explain in next section, one can achieve the same reliability.

-We believe that Hierarchical Codes give a new possibility to system designers to find the right trade-off between costs and benefits with respect to the characteristics of the environment in which the system is going to work.
-Note that different choices of the parameters $\{k_0, g_s, h_s\}$ produce different codes with the same level of redundancy, but with a
+We believe that Hierarchical Codes give a new possibility to system designers to determine the right trade-off between costs and benefits with respect to the characteristics of the environment in which the system is going to operate.
+Note that different choices of the parameters $\{k_0, g_s, h_s\}$ produce different codes with the same level of redundancy, but with a different trade-off between reliability and repair degree.